LinuxChix

-LinuxChix is a women-oriented Linux community.
-It was formed to provide both technical and social support for women Linux users, although men are encouraged to contribute.
-Members of the community are referred to as "a Linux chick" (singular) and "LinuxChix" or "Linux Chix" (plural) regardless of gender.
+LinuxChix was a women-oriented Linux community project.
+It was formed to provide both technical and social support for women Linux users, although men were encouraged to contribute.
+Members of the community were referred to as "a Linux chick" (singular) and "LinuxChix" or "Linux Chix" (plural) regardless of gender.
+In 2025 due to decreasing interest the group ceased operations.

 History

 LinuxChix was founded in 1999 by Deb Richardson, who was a technical writer and web-master at an open source consulting firm.
 Her reason for founding LinuxChix was to create an alternative to the "locker room mentality" of some other Linux User Groups and forums.
 There are two core rules: "be polite and be helpful."

 LinuxChix started as an electronic mailing list called grrltalk.
 The growth of this mailing list led to the establishment of other mailing lists, beginning with techtalk for technical discussions and issues for discussion of women's political issues.
 LinuxChix received attention when ZDNet published an article on it, which was subsequently cross-posted on Slashdot.